Spacial/awesome-csirt/README.md

 - [The log/event processing pipeline you can't have](https://apenwarr.ca/log/20190216)
 - [Building a SIEM: combining ELK, Wazuh HIDS and Elastalert for optimal performance](https://medium.com/bugbountywriteup/building-a-siem-combining-elk-wazuh-hids-and-elastalert-for-optimal-performance-f1706c2b73c6)
 - [Here's a Splunk way to score behaviors that are derived from detections](https://twitter.com/jackcr/status/1322178539496607744).
+- [ProductLoggingTracker](https://github.com/JasonMorrow43/ProductLoggingTracker): Simple list of product types that InfoSec professionals may want to collect into a central repository

 ## Browsers